vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 It is seen in the ocean of the high knowledge.
 There, no doubt \[survives\], O Pārvatī\! //77b// Giver of divine powers, it is present in the

-\[three *kū ṭ as* \] composing the seat \[ *pīṭ ha* \] of the *vidyā. * //78a//
+\[three *kū ṭ as* \] composing the seat \[ *pīṭha* \] of the *vidyā. * //78a//

 *mahājñānārṇave dṛṣṭ a ḥ śa ṅkā tatra na pārvati* //77//

-*vidyāpīṭ hanibandheṣu saṁsthito divyasiddhida ḥ * /
+*vidyāpīṭhanibandheṣu saṁsthito divyasiddhida ḥ * /

-Amṛ tānanda explains the term *vidyāpītha* , saying that the Śrīvidyā is herself the *pīṭ ha* , since she is the place where Śiva andṣakti rest together.
+Amṛtānanda explains the term *vidyāpītha* , saying that the Śrīvidyā is herself the *pīṭha* , since she is the place where Śiva andṣakti rest together.

 This seat is made up of the three constitutive parts \(the *kū ṭ as* or *bījas* \) of the *śrīvidyā* , whose meaning or spiritual import is to be experimentally realized by following the phonic process that extends from the fi rst syllable of each *kū ṭ a* to the ultimate phonic vibration of the *HRīṂ * that ends each of them: the phonic plane of *unmanā* , the “transmental.”
 30

-As for the divine powers \( *divyasiddhi* \), they are defi ned as consisting of the total knowledge and understanding of the supreme reality, not as the possession of supernatural powers, which is the usual meaning of the term *siddhi* —a meaning that is, however, given to it in stanzas 203–204 of the last chapter: Amṛ tānanda, as we know, interprets the YH according to the Śaiva nondualist tradition, insisting on its metaphysical and spiritual aspects, not the magical ones.
+As for the divine powers \( *divyasiddhi* \), they are defi ned as consisting of the total knowledge and understanding of the supreme reality, not as the possession of supernatural powers, which is the usual meaning of the term *siddhi* —a meaning that is, however, given to it in stanzas 203–204 of the last chapter: Amṛtānanda, as we know, interprets the YH according to the Śaiva nondualist tradition, insisting on its metaphysical and spiritual aspects, not the magical ones.

 Will enjoy this, O Goddess\! those who follow the practice of Kula and who meditate on the feet of the Master, who take part zealously in the meetings with the Yoginīs, who have received the divine unction, are free from the stain of doubt, their spirit ceaselessly joyful